pachyderm/pachyderm/doc/docs/master/deploy-manage/manage/backup_restore.md

 traffic on port 30649 instead of the usual 30650.
 This way, any background users and services that send requests to your Pachyderm cluster while `pachctl extract` is running will not interfere with the process.
+Use this port switching technique to minimize downtime during the migration.

 To pause external data loading operations, complete the following steps: